Why IRC Practices are Required in Vermont

 I’m doing renovation or repair work that will disturb lead-based paint.
 What do I need to do?

-If you are hiring a contractor to do work that will disturb area greater than 1 square foot per room or exterior side of the building, the work must be done by a worker who has the Vermont Lead-Safe Renovation, Repair, Painting and Maintenance (RRPM) firm and supervisor licenses.
-The type of work that requires these licenses includes but is not limited to painting, carpentry, electrical, plumbing, weatherization and window replacement work.
+Only a Lead-Safe RRPM licensed person can do renovation, repair and painting work that will disturb an area greater than 1 square foot per room or exterior side of the building.
+The type of work that requires these licenses includes (but is not limited to) painting, carpentry, electrical, plumbing, weatherization and window replacement work.

 What are lead-safe work practices?
 What types of work practices are prohibited?